-- This appliance can be used by children aged from 8 years and above and persons with reduced physical, sensory or mental capabilities or lack of experience and knowledge if they have been given supervision or instruction concerning use of the appliance in a safe way and understand the hazards involved. - Children less than 8 years of age should be kept away unless continuously supervised.
+- This appliance can be used by children aged from 8 years and above and persons with reduced physical, sensory or mental capabilities or lack of experience and knowledge if they have been given supervision or instruction concerning use of the appliance in a safe way and understand the hazards involved. - WARNING: Children less than 8 years of age should be kept away unless continuously supervised.
 Children shall not play with the appliance.
 Cleaning and user maintenance shall not be made by children without supervision. - The cooker should not be placed on a base. - This appliance is designed for domestic cooking only.
-Use for any other purpose could invalidate any warranty or liability claim. - Before operating the oven(s) please refer to the oven shelf installation, in the Accessories section, of the instructions. - The appliance and its accessible parts become hot during use and will retain heat even after you have stopped cooking.
-Care should be taken to avoid touching heating elements. - A long term cooking process has to be supervised from time to time.
-A short term cooking process has to be supervised continuously. - At the risk of fire DO NOT store items on the cooking surfaces. - To avoid overheating, DO NOT install the cooker behind a decorative door. - Accessible parts will become hot during use and will retain heat even after you have stopped cooking.
-Keep babies and children away from the cooker and never wear loose-fitting or hanging clothes when using the appliance. - DO NOT use a steam cleaner on your cooker. - Always keep combustible materials, e.g. curtains, and flammable liquids a safe distance away from the cooker.
+Use for any other purpose could invalidate any warranty or liability claim. - Before operating the ovens please refer to the oven shelf installation, in the Accessories section.

-DO NOT spray aerosols in the vicinity of the cooker while it is on.
+- WARNING: The appliance and its accessible parts become hot during use and will retain heat even after you have stopped cooking.
+Care should be taken to avoid touching heating elements.
+Children less than 8 years of age shall be kept away unless continuously supervised. - CAUTION: A long term cooking process has to be supervised from time to time.
+A short term cooking process has to be supervised continuously. - At the risk of fire DO NOT store items on the cooking surfaces. - To avoid overheating, DO NOT install the cooker behind a decorative door. - WARNING: Accessible parts will become hot during use and will retain heat even after you have stopped cooking.
+Keep babies and children away from the cooker and never wear loose-fitting or hanging clothes when using the appliance. - DO NOT use a steam cleaner on your cooker. - Always keep combustible materials, e.g. curtains, and flammable liquids a safe distance away from the cooker. - DO NOT spray aerosols in the vicinity of the cooker while it is on.